-Governor Baker's proposed legislation (S.10) would dedicate new funds to local "climate resiliency" efforts.
-Since Massachusetts' current deeds excise fee is less than half the fee in neighboring states and, in some cases, only one-third, we have joined with other advocates and policy makers to argue that now is the time to double the fee so we can address our climate resiliency preparedness and to alleviate our statewide housing crisis.
+Senator Eldridge's proposed legislation (S.2924) is an important step to addressing at least two, if not three, of these key objectives.
+The legislation would dedicate new funds both to affordable housing and to local "climate resiliency" efforts.
+Since Massachusetts' current deeds excise fee is less than half the fee in neighboring states and, in some cases, only one-third, we believe that now is the time to double the fee so we can address the Commonwealth's climate resiliency preparedness and to alleviate our statewide housing crisis.

 The deeds excise fee has remained at the same level since 1969.
-Based on data apparent in the Governor's proposal, as well as data provided by the Suffolk County Registry of Deeds, doubling the fee would raise approximately \$350 million per year in new revenue.
-Even if we double the fee from the current level of \$4.56 per \$1,000 to \$9.12 per \$1,000, Massachusetts would still have a lower fee than most neighboring states.
+Based on data apparent in Governor Baker's earlier proposal (S.10), as well as data provided by the Suffolk County Registry of Deeds, doubling the fee would raise approximately \$350 million per year in new revenue.
+Even if we double the fee from the current level of \$4.56 per \$1,000 to \$9.12 per \$1,000, Massachusetts wouldwill still have a lower fee than most neighboring states.